dfinnis/Dr_Quine/README.md

 Print my source code.

-Run *Colleen* and compare the source code the output.
-This *diff* should output nothing, showing source code and output are identical.
+Run *Colleen* and compare the output with the source code.
+This *diff* should output nothing, showing output and source code are identical.

 ```python Colleen.py > tmp_Colleen ; diff tmp_Colleen Colleen.py```